HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

-Some manufacturers would make you believe that you can use their knife to skin a grizzly bear, chop a giant redwood into firewood or fend off a zombie invasion.
+Some manufacturers would make you believe that you can use their knife to chop a giant redwood into firewood or fend off a zombie invasion.

-While some knives look like they’re designed more for military combat than gutting a fish, most of us just need something to prepare wood for a campfire or food for dinner.
+While some knives look like they’re designed more for military combat than filleting a fish, most of us just need something to prepare food for dinner or wood for the campfire.

-For this article, we’ll be putting the Rambo knives to one side and focusing on the best camping knives for the following tasks:
+For this article, we are focusing on the best camping knives for the following tasks:

 The first decision you’re going to have to make when choosing a camping knife is whether to go for a fixed blade or a folder.